Simon-i2i/vibe-coding/src/Sorting/README.md

 1. Clone this repository.
 2. Open the solution in Visual Studio 2022+ or VS Code.
-3. Run any file to see the algorithm in action.
+3. Run the commands 'dotnet build -c Release' and 'dotnet run -c Release' to see the algorithm in action.

 ---